 Advisers maintaining custody

-When an investment adviser takes a large prepayment of fees for services that will not be provided for at least 6 months, they may be required to make additional disclosures to their clients.
-State-registered advisers are considered subject to these additional disclosures if collecting:
+If an investment adviser accepts a large prepayment of fees for services that won’t be provided for at least 6 months, the adviser may have to make additional disclosures to clients.
+For state-registered advisers, this threshold is met when the adviser collects:

 *A balance sheet must also be included in the brochure if a state-registered investment adviser maintains custody of client assets (discussed in a future chapter).

-It’s possible an investment adviser obtains registration with the appropriate net worth level, but then sees its net worth fall below minimum requirements.
-For example, an investment adviser not maintaining custody is granted effective registration when their net worth was $15,000, but several months later their net worth falls to $8,000.
-As a reminder, the minimum for advisers not taking custody is $10,000.
+For example, an adviser that does not maintain custody is granted effective registration when its net worth is $15,000.
+Several months later, its net worth drops to $8,000.
+The minimum for advisers not taking custody is $10,000.

 The financial report includes the following information*: